How to reduce development time and risk with Prototek’s Rapid Prototyping

 A real-world application of Additive Manufacturing using Carbon® technology

-A compelling example of rapid prototyping in action is Prototek’s partnership with Filippi, a leading manufacturer of high-performance rowing boats.
+A real-world example of Rapid Prototyping in action involves the collaboration between Prototek and Filippi, a leading manufacturer of high-performance rowing boats.
 Filippi and Prototek co-developed seat pad inserts using Carbon EPU 46, integrating a lattice design via Carbon’s Design Engine.

 When to use MJF vs. DLS - a decision matrix